malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 This page outlines a working theory behind the computational aspects of consciousness, including its external and internal behaviours, and explains why consciousness evolved in order to support high-level thought.
 It is shown that the content of conscious experience is governed by a representational 'state model' and a particular kind of processing loop, that explains the majority of the phenomena of consciousness.
 It provides a framework within which consciousness could be emulated, and which may prove to be the basis for artificial general intelligence.
 Finally, an investigation of the gaps remaining in our understanding is covered.

 # Introduction
 The question of consciousness has been a conundrum for many centuries.
 In modern times, disciplines as varied as philosophy, neuroscience, physics, and computer science all discuss the topic.
-There are many theories out there.
-Each focusing on a particular subset of the problem and coming from different perspectives (eg: philosophy vs. neuroscience vs. AI).
+There are many theories available, each focusing on a particular subset of the problem and coming from different perspectives (eg: philosophy vs. neuroscience vs. AI).
 For a detailed discussion of the problem and the various viewpoints see: [Consciousness](https://iep.utm.edu/consciou/) and [The Hard Problem of Consciousness](https://iep.utm.edu/hard-con/) (Internet Encyclopedia of Philosophy).

-A small sampling of the viewpoints is as follows:
+A brief sampling of the viewpoints is as follows:
 * Chalmers: explains how the problem is split into a comparatively "easy problem" of explaining the mechanical/computational mechanisms behind the functions of learning, reasoning, remembering, perceptual discrimination internal access, etc.; while the "hard problem" is why these functions are accompanied by experience, and that it remains a philosophical question because we don't have any possible physical explanation.
 [Chalmers1995]
 * Tononi: partial mechanism for measurement, but not complete: doesn't define sufficiency.
 * AST: introduces how important the model is.